ibm-cloud-docs/speech-to-text-data/custom.md

 ## Language support for customization
 {: #languageSupport}

-Language and acoustic model customization are available for all languages.
+Language and acoustic model customization are available only for some languages.
 The following table documents the level at which the service supports customization for each language.

 -   *GA* indicates that the interface is generally available for production use.
 -   *Beta* indicates that the interface is available as a beta offering.
+-   *Not supported* means that the interface is not available for that language.

-You can use both broadband and narrowband models with any supported language.
+You can use both broadband and narrowband models with any supported language for which they are available.
 If a language supports language model customization, it also supports grammars.
 For a list of all available models, see [Supported language models](/docs/services/speech-to-text-data?topic=speech-to-text-data-models#modelsList).

 <table>
   <caption>Table 1.
 Language support for customization</caption>